bamlab/dev-standards/react-native/react/binding-functions-in-react-component.s.md

 }
 ```

-- This is bad in two ways : performance and syntax.
+- This is bad in two ways: performance and syntax.

-1. Performance : the first problem here is we use `bind` at every `onChange` event, which is very costly.
-What we could do is (still not optimal) :
+1. Performance: the first problem here is we use `bind` at every `onChange` event, which is very costly.
+What we could do is (still not optimal):

 ```javascript
 class Test extends Component {